stratosphereips/StratosphereLinuxIPS/docs/installation.md

 If you cloned Slips in '~/StratosphereLinuxIPS', then you can build the Docker image with:

-**NOTE: replace ubuntu-image with the image that fits your archiecture** **NOTE: you have to be in the main Slips directory to build this. **
+**NOTE**: replace ubuntu-image with the image that fits your architecture

+**NOTE**: you have to be in the main Slips directory to build this.

 	cd ~/StratosphereLinuxIPS